 Of important note, Stockbridge is also a town of artists.
 Stockbridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Stockbridge’s character.

-Telecommuters are a relatively large percentage of the workforce: 40.34% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Stockbridge telecommute to their jobs.
+Overall, about 40.34% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Stockbridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Stockbridge doesn't have a public transportation system that people use for their commute.

 The per capita income in Stockbridge in 2022 was $73,279, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $293,116 for a family of four.
 However, Stockbridge contains both very wealthy and poor people as well.